 View this post on Instagram

-Celebrity influencers are those with over 2M followers.
+All-Star Influencers are those with over 2M followers.
 Many of them received their massive fan base from traditional media including television, movies, or even modeling.
-For brands featured on celebrity influencer accounts, they immediately gain greater visibility, exposure, and brand appeal.
-However, while the exposure they offer can be enticing for brands, celebrity influencers come with a big ticket, and because of their large fan base, they aren’t able to interact with their audiences as frequently, making their engagement rates lower than their counterparts.
-As such, while celebrity influencers may be great partners for well-established brands to release a new collection with, young brands who are striving to establish a loyal customer base may not benefit as much from working with celebrity influencers.
+For brands featured on All-Star Influencer accounts, they immediately gain greater visibility, exposure, and brand appeal.
+However, while the exposure they offer can be enticing for brands, All-Star influencers come with a big ticket, and because of their large fan base, they aren’t able to interact with their audiences as frequently, making their engagement rates lower than their counterparts.
+As such, while All-Star Influencers may be great partners for well-established brands to release a new collection with, young brands who are striving to establish a loyal customer base may not benefit as much from working with All-Star Influencers.

 View this post on Instagram